Alum: Other double sulfates

-Double sulfates with the general formula X_{2}SO_{4}·Y_{2}(SO_{4})_{3}·24 H_{2}O are also known, where X is a monovalent cation such as sodium, potassium, rubidium, caesium, thallium^{I}, ammonium, or (NH_{4}^{+}), methylammonium (CH_{3}NH_{3}^{+}), hydroxylammonium (HONH_{3}^{+}) or hydrazinium (N_{2}H_{5}^{+}) and Y is a trivalent metal ion, such as aluminium, chromium, titanium, manganese, vanadium, iron^{III}, cobalt, gallium, molybdenum, indium, ruthenium, rhodium, or iridium.
+Double sulfates with the general formula X2SO4*Y2(SO4)3*24H2O are also known, where X is a monovalent cation such as sodium, potassium, rubidium, caesium, thallium^{I}, ammonium (NH4+), methylammonium (CH3NH3+), hydroxylammonium (HONH3+), or hydrazinium (N2H5+), and Y is a trivalent metal ion, such as aluminium, chromium, titanium, manganese, vanadium, iron^{III}, cobalt, gallium, molybdenum, indium, ruthenium, rhodium, or iridium.
 Analogous selenates also occur.
 The possible combinations of univalent cation, trivalent cation, and anion depends on the sizes of the ions.

-A Tutton salt is a double sulfate of the typical formula X_{2}SO_{4}·YSO_{4}·6H_{2}O, where X is a monovalent cation, and Y a divalent metal ion.
+A Tutton salt is a double sulfate of the typical formula X2SO4*YSO4*6H2O, where X is a monovalent cation, and Y a divalent metal ion.

-Double sulfates of the composition X_{2}SO_{4}·2YSO_{4}, such that X is a monovalent cation and Y is a divalent metal ion are referred to as langbeinites, after the prototypical potassium magnesium sulfate.
+Double sulfates of the composition X2SO4*2YSO4, such that X is a monovalent cation and Y is a divalent metal ion are referred to as langbeinites, after the prototypical potassium magnesium sulfate.